sash20m/react-native-xportal/README.md

 ```

 ## Description
-The library works as a react-native substitute for [mx-sdk-dapp](https://github.com/multiversx/mx-sdk-dapp/tree/main), it helps a mobile app connect and interact with the XPortal wallet, including providing the necessary account information (balance, tokens, address etc) and signing transactions, messages or custom requests, thus abstracing all the processes of interacting with users' wallets.
+The library works as a react-native substitute for [mx-sdk-dapp](https://github.com/multiversx/mx-sdk-dapp/tree/main), it helps mobile apps connect and interact with the XPortal wallet, including providing the necessary account information (balance, tokens, address etc) and signing transactions, messages or custom requests, thus abstracing all the processes of interacting with users' wallets.
 On connect, sign transaction or other actions, XPortal app will automatically be opened through deeplinking to complete the intended action.

 The library has 2 main modules: `core` and `UI`.
 The `core` modules gives you the functions to connect, sign transactions and other so that you can call them anywhere you need.
-The `UI` modules exports buttons for easy of use, they also use the `core` module under the hood.
+The `UI` modules exports buttons for ease of use, they also use the `core` module under the hood.

 ***Note: This library has all the basic functionalities for interacting with the XPortal Wallet.
 New functionalities can be added - if you want to contribute, please see the [Contributing](#contributing) section.***